flit/cpptemplate/README.rst

 start of a line and the close brace is at the end of another line.
 In addition, this will work for multiple consecutive control statements as long as they completely occupy the lines on which they reside with no intervening space.

+For additional control over newlines, you can place a ">" character as the last character before the closing brace sequence of a variable substitution or control statement  (i.e., "%}" or "$}".
+This will cause a newline that immediately follows the "}" to be omitted from the output.
+If a newline does not follow the close brace, this option will have no effect.

 All whitespace, including newlines, is ignored in control statements.
 This applies to variable substitutions, as well.
 So ``{$var.name}`` and ``{$ var.name }`` are equivalent.